 The campaign to Stop School Cuts

-We’re calling on the Government to fully reverse the devastating cuts schools have suffered since 2010 and start restoring proper funding to give every child a decent education.
+It will take years, but we’re calling on the Government to fully reverse the devastating cuts schools have suffered since 2010 and start restoring proper funding to give every child a decent education.

 The problem

 It’s simple: less money means fewer resources.
+Right now, our schools are underfunded, understaffed and crumbling.

 7 out of 10 schools in England have less funding in real terms than in 2010, which means that they can’t afford the same essential running costs they could 14 years ago.